Site Search

 Automated optical inspection, other IoT embedded systems, etc.

-The Jetson AGX Orin Developer Kit includes the power-efficient, high-performance Jetson AGX Orin module, which delivers up to 275 TOPS of performance running the NVIDIA AI software stack to develop advanced robotics and AI edge applications for manufacturing, logistics, retail, hospitality, agriculture, smart cities, healthcare, and life sciences.
+The Jetson AGX Orin Developer Kit includes the power-efficient, high-performance Jetson AGX Orin module.
+Running the NVIDIA AI software stack, this developer kit delivers up to 275 TOPS of performance, enabling the development of advanced robotics and AI edge applications for manufacturing, logistics, retail, hospitality, agriculture, smart cities, healthcare, and life sciences.
+Additionally, by using emulation mode, this single developer kit can be used to evaluate the same processing performance as the Orin Nano and Orin NX.

 Who should buy the Jetson AGX Orin Developer Kit?